wicadmin/LTE-Modem-Dashboard/README.md

+# ** NOTICE **

+This branch contains the original dashboard based on Google's now defunct Fusion Tables.
+Please see the work in progress for the new dashboard [here](https://github.com/wicadmin/LTE-Modem-Dashboard/tree/influxdb)

 # LTE Modem Dashboard
 The following will describe the method used and explain how to setup and use this utility to get a dashboard to view the modem status of an LTE modem installed on a device/system that has ModemManager.